HAPPY HOLLOW DAY CAMP

 Our goal is to provide a complete camping experience for all of our campers.
 To aid us in accomplishing this goal, we ask all of our applicants to inform us if they have any disabilities or impairments.

 We suggest that all campers and their families visit the camp before enrolling to ensure that our program will meet expectations.
-We will be hosting an OPEN HOUSE at HHDC on May 6th from 2pm – 4pm.
+We will be hosting an OPEN HOUSE at HHDC in early May (Date TBD), 2025 from 2pm – 4pm.

 If you have any questions, please feel free to call Friendly House at 419-522-0521.

 Want to show off your love for Happy Hollow Day Camp all the time!
-Check out the online store to get your HHDC shirts for the summer and beyond! 🙂 Pick your own color and have your shirts sent directly to you before camp begins!
-We are so excited for this new partnership with Home Town Prints and can’t wait to offer more styles for HHDC.
+Check out the online store to get your HHDC shirts and logo gear for the summer and beyond! 🙂 Have your shirts sent directly to you before camp begins!
+We are so excited for this new partnership with Home Town Prints and can’t wait to offer additional gear for all of the campers and families at HHDC.
+A portion of your purchase goes to help support Friendly House and Happy Hollow Programs.

 USDA NONDISCRIMINATION STATEMENT